lit/lit/packages/context/README.md

 }
 ```

-To provide context within a whole DOM tree, or the whole document (potentially
-containing multiple separate sub-trees of elements), `ContextProvider` can also
-be used with plain html elements:
+`ContextProvider` can also be used with plain HTML elements.
+This can be
+useful to provide a context provider without introducing a custom element:

 #### **`my-app.js`**: